 The DAO also refused to explain why Lentz was compensated in such a manner, but Kline insisted a predecessor had been similarly compensated with forfeiture money.

-Yet no other task force employee has been paid in a similar fashion since, or as generously.
+However, no other task force employee has since been paid in a similar fashion or as generously.
 The current task force head, criminal prosecutor Caroline Keating-McGlynn, earns $102,000 annually.